Michael Wittmann: Normandy

 In April 1944, the LSSAH's Tiger Company was transferred to SS Heavy Panzer Battalion 101.
 This battalion was assigned to the I SS Panzer Corps as a corps asset, and was never permanently attached to any division or regiment.
 Wittmann was appointed commander of the battalion's second company, and held the rank of SS-Obersturmführer.
 On 7 June, the day after the Allied Invasion of Normandy began, the battalion was ordered to move from Beauvais to Normandy.
 The move, covering 165 km (105 miles), took five days to complete.

 Due to the Anglo-American advance south from Gold and Omaha Beaches, the German 352nd Infantry Division began to buckle.
 As the division withdrew south, it opened a 12 km (a 7.5-mile) gap in the front line near Caumont-l'Éventé.

 Sepp Dietrich, commander of 1st SS Panzer Corps, ordered Heavy SS-Panzer Battalion 101, his only reserve, to position itself behind the Panzer Lehr Division and SS Division Hitlerjugend.
 From this position, the battalion could protect the developing open left flank.

 Anticipating the importance the British would assign to the high ground near Villers-Bocage, Wittmann's company was positioned near the town.
 It arrived late on 12 June.
-Nominally composed of 12 tanks, his company was 50 per cent understrength due to losses and mechanical failures.
+Nominally composed of 12 tanks, his company was 50 per cent understrength with only six tanks due to losses and mechanical failures on the hundred-mile road march from the assembly area at Beauvais.

 The next morning, lead elements of the British 7th Armoured Division entered Villers-Bocage.
 Their objective was to exploit the gap in the front line, seize Villers-Bocage, and capture the nearby ridge (Point 213) in an attempt to force a German withdrawal.

 Wittman had not expected them to arrive so soon and had no time to assemble his company.
 "Instead I had to act quickly, as I had to assume that the enemy had already spotted me and would destroy me where I stood."
 Having ordered the rest of the company to hold its ground, he set off with one tank.